The best video doorbells for 2023

 Video doorbells can be relatively easy to install, especially if it’s battery-powered.
 All video doorbells are typically installed by fastening a mounting plate to an area near your door, whether that’s around the outside frame or somewhere else nearby.
 Once you screw the mounting plate into place, most video doorbells are then positioned on them — requiring a special release key to remove the doorbell to recharge it.

-However, things can get a bit more complicated if you choose to install a video doorbell to an existing wired connection.
-Instructions on connect the appropriate wires to your doorbell vary, but you may want to hire a professional to ensure that it's installed properly.
+However, things can get a bit more complicated if you choose to install a video doorbell to an existing wired connection. on how to connect the appropriate wires to your doorbell vary, but you may want to hire a professional to ensure that it’s installed properly.
 The benefit of choosing to go with a wired connection versus a battery-operated model is that you never need to worry about recharging it.
-If you're installing a Ring video doorbell, we break down the instructions on how to do it with our guide.
+If you’re installing a Ring video doorbell, we break down the instructions on how to do it with our .

 Where can you get video doorbells?